 Although the format is similar to the Summer Write-On, this competition occurs at the beginning of the school year, and must be managed concomitantly with classroom responsibilities.
 A smaller number of students both enter and are accepted during this competition.
 Typically, the TJICL expects to take on another 5-10 students, depending on the number of students accepted during the Summer Write On Competition.

-As opposed to the summer contest, where students have approximately a month to complete their case note, fall write-ons generally have one week.
+As opposed to the summer contest, where students have approximately a month to complete their case note, fall write-ons generally have two weeks.
 Although these members join the Journal later than the summer write-on students, they have the same workloads and responsibilities.

 Any 2L, 3L, LLM, or transfer student participating in the Fall Write On Competition can use either the TJICL or Law Review packet..